-If your loved one owned a car jointly with another individual or had a designated beneficiary, a death certificate should be filed with the local Department of Motor Vehicles (DMV).
+If your loved one owned a car jointly with another individual or had a designated beneficiary, a death certificate should be filed with the local motor vehicle department.

-Any other assets remaining like bank account, CD's stocks or bonds should be handled similarly to the real estate and car.
+➤ Any other assets remaining like bank account, CD's stocks or bonds should be handled similarly to the real estate and car.
 Those assets with Payable on Death (POD) or Transfer on Death (TOD) beneficiary designations will require that a death certificate be provided to the appropriate financial institution or company.